A8 motorway (Romania): Sections

-The tenders for two sections (Section 1 - 22 km: Târgu Mureș - Miercurea Nirajului, and Section 3 - 29.91 km: Leghin – Târgu Neamț) were set to be submitted by 27 February 2023 and 28 February 2023 respectively.
+The tenders for two sections (Section 1 - 22 km: Târgu Mureș - Miercurea Nirajului, and Section 3 - 30.08 km: Leghin – Târgu Neamț) were set to be submitted by 27 February 2023 and 28 February 2023 respectively.
 On 20 September 2023, the contract for the design and execution of the Leghin – Târgu Neamț section (between Vânători-Neamț and Boureni (junction with DN2)) was signed with the SA&PE Construct-Spedition UMB-Tehnostrade association.
 In February 2024, the contract for the design and execution of the Târgu Mureș - Miercurea Nirajului section was signed with Nurol.
 The duration of the contracts are 30 months long, 6 months for planning and 24 months for the execution.

 The tender for the design and execution of section 1B Miercurea Nirajului - Sărățeni (23.4 km) was to be submitted by 22 May 2024, and by 25 June 2024 for section 2C Pipirig – Leghin (19.3 km).
 As of January 2025, four other sections, 1C Sărățeni - Joseni (32.4 km), 1D Joseni - Ditrău (14.4 km), 2A Ditrău - Grințieș (37.9 km), and 2B Grințieș - Pipirig (31.5 km) were also under tender.

 In March 2025, the contract for the design and execution of the Ditrău - Grințieș section (2A) was signed with the SA&PE Construct-Tehnostrade-Euro Asfalt-Spedition UMB association.
 The duration of the contract is 54 months long, 14 months for planning and 40 months for the execution.

 Until the end of May 2025, two more contracts were signed for the sections 2C Pipirig - Leghin, and 1B Miercurea Nirajului - Sărățeni.

+As of May 2026, eleven sections are under design and construction, while the last two remaining sections are tendered.